GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_24_Logistics_Manager_Agent.md

 Navigate to the `rscw-agent-solution` in vs code/your IDE <br>

-Here is what the layout should look like if you navigate to the top level procurement_manager_agent folder:
+Here is what the layout should look like if you navigate to the top level logistics_manager_agent folder:
 ```
 .
-├── procurement_manager_agent
+├── logistics_manager_agent
-│   ├── procurement_manager_agent
+│   ├── logistics_manager_agent
 │   │   ├── __init__.py
 │   │   ├── agent.py -> core code
 │   │   ├── constants.py -> configs